JamesN-dev/HideSidebarPro/README.md

 # HideSidebarPro
 Description

-HideSidebarPro is a alpha BetterDiscord plugin that enhances your Discord experience by allowing you to hide the channel sidebar and/or server list.
+HideSidebarPro is a BetterDiscord plugin that allows you to hide the channel sidebar and/or server list.

 Still in alpha stages.
 Please report any bugs to james@jamesn.design.